easybuilders/easybuild-docs/docs/partial-installations.md

 $ eb Python-2.7.9-intel-2015a.eb --skip
 ...
-== Python/2.7.9-intel-2015a is already installed (module found), skipping == No easyconfigs left to be built.
+== Python/2.7.9-intel-2015a is already installed (module found), skipping == No simpleconfigs left to be built.
 == Build succeeded for 0 out of 0
 ```